-4 Enter the correct drive letter of the RMD (see Figure 5).
+4 Enter the correct drive letter of the RMD (see Figure 3).

-Figure 5 mkbootrmd.bat
+Figure 3 mkbootrmd.bat

-🗠 C:\WINDOWS\system32\cmd.exe - 🗆 ×

-· · · · · · · · · · · · · · · · · · · .
-THIS UTILITY FORMATS THE RMD .
-THE DATA ON THE CARD WILL BE ERASED! . .
+C:\WINDOWS\system32\cmd.exe - 🗆 🗙 - • • THIS UTILITY FORMATS THE RMD THE DATA ON THE CARD WILL BE ERASED! .
+This utility creates Bootable RMD for CS 1000M and CS 1000E, . which can be used to boot a system with CP PIV processors. .
 This utility assumes that the drive entered is correct. .
 So, please enter the correct RMD drive. .
 For more information please read README_BOOTABLE_RMD.txt . .
 Please insert a RMD (Compact Flash) in drive now.
 Press any key to continue Please enter the Drive letter of your RMD:E

-5 The boot sector files (bootrom.sys and nvram.sys) are successfully copied making the CF card bootable (see Figure 6).
+5 The boot sector files (bootrom.sys and nvram.sys) are successfully copied making the CF card bootable (see Figure 4).

-Figure 6 Boot sector successfully installed
+Figure 4 Boot sector successfully installed

-Transfer the database from floppy disk to CF (customer database media converter tool)
+Transferring the database from floppy disk to CF (customer database media converter tool)